openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhld_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation. reserved for communication with the main controller

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: basic on/off (output)

+Triggered at change of the output

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: Sensor_multilevel_get

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: basic on/off (temp limit)

+triggered by Too high temperature limit

-This group supports 16 nodes.
+Association group 4 supports 16 nodes.

 ### Group 5: Thermostat setpoint get

-This group supports 16 nodes.
+Association group 5 supports 16 nodes.

 ### Group 6: basic on/off (window)

+triggered by change of I1

-This group supports 16 nodes.
+Association group 6 supports 16 nodes.

 ### Group 7: basic on/off (condense sensor)

+triggered by change of I2

-This group supports 16 nodes.
+Association group 7 supports 16 nodes.

 ### Group 8: basic on/off (flood sensor)

+triggered by change of I3

-This group supports 16 nodes.
+Association group 8 supports 16 nodes.

 ### Group 9: sensor multilevel report

+Triggered at change of temperature

-This group supports 16 nodes.
+Association group 9 supports 16 nodes.

 ## Technical Information